Ambro17/covibot/README.md

 - [ ] Implement user crud in a happy way to be flexible to policy changes

 Low priority
+- [ ] Implement docker-compose with local dynamodb for e2e tests
 - [ ] Populate dynamodb table
 - [ ] Reduce lambda role rights to minumum working version
 - [ ] Add tests